apmorris/project/README.md

 Applies preselection to all data sets - the comments indicate which string of cuts to use for which data set.

 ##### 2. newReduceTree.C / newReduceTree_norm.C
 Reduces the number of branches to make the ntuples more manageable.
-(I need to check that I keep all the necessary branches here, and also add loop to make new branches which are combinations of particles eg. chi_c + proton, and mis-id'd particles - this will make it easier to look at these later on rather than having lots of individual scripts.)
+Also adds new branches which are combinations of particles eg. chi_c + proton, and mis-id'd particles.

 ##### 3. fit_MC.C / fit_MC_norm.C
 Applies a fit to the simulated data sample after the preselection has been applied to it.
 The fit parameters from this go into the fit_and_weights script.